-Before write about this film, I have to grab the general tendencies of Hong Kong filmmaking first in comparison to Taiwan filmmaking.
-For live action drama films, Taiwan is 33 films (if include feature length animation and documentaries, the total is 56 films) for 883 theatres made in 2018; Hong Kong made 53 films for 55 theatres in both 2017 and 2018.
-Both regions are in stagnation.
+Apparently, the average HK's film production rate is almost 1:1 to the total number of theatres.
+Although HK's film productivity is higher than TW, both regions obviously are suffering from stagnation.
 Stagnation is the general tendency.
-Some petty KMT film editor said that Taiwan film production is increasing gradually in about ten years ago however comparison between 27 films and 33 films are meaningless.
-I had been in Taiwan to study both Mandarin and filmmaking during 2005 to 2011 (36 titles made at that year; there are about 4 thousand film workers including theatres, office ones.
-Hong Kong film workers is about 7 thousands including theatres and offices).
+Some petty KMT film editor Liao said that Taiwan film production is increasing gradually about ten years ago however comparison between 27 films (2008) and 33 films (2018) are totally meaningless.
+I myself had been in Taiwan to study both Mandarin and filmmaking during 2005 to 2011 (36 titles made at that year; and there were about 4 thousand film workers including theatres, office workers; Hong Kong film workers were about 7 thousands including theatres and office workers).

-Their economic situation is only getting worse.
-The stagnation has been maintained for 14 years since 2005.
-Average 30 titles per year is maintained.
-One or two box office successes cannot change the general tendency.
+Undeniably, their economic situation (TW) is only getting worse.
+The stagnation has been maintained for more than 14 years since 2005.
+The average rate 30 titles per year is maintained.
+It indicates that one or two box office successes (above 500 million NTD) cannot change the general tendency.
 This is what Taiwanese critics must learn.

-Bureaucratic influence on the industry and small circle dominance of film resources are common features and illness.
+Bureaucratic influence on the industry, and small circle dominance of film resources are common features and illness

 (Taiwan Film 2018): https://mocfile.moc.gov.tw/files/201902/53e0cbe3-1e1b-4e0e-a82e-1d1bfd70a385.pdf